 |Figure 9 - System Flow Chart|

-The primary functions of WAPPco is to carry out circular and local background estimation.
-It performs the initial (preliminary) flux measurements for source characterization by WPRO, and applies a full suite of circular apertures on the co-added mosaics.
+The primary functions of WAPPco are to carry out circular aperture photometry and local background estimation.
+It performs the initial (preliminary) flux measurements for source characterization by WPRO, and applies a full suite of circular aperture measurements on the co-added Atlas Images.
 The aperture mask is scanned for bad, saturated or fatal-flagged pixels, and the aperture flux is flagged accordingly.
 If nearby stars are detected within the aperture, the flag is set to indicate contamination.
 If the source is associated (in position) with a 2MASS XSC source, elliptical is carried out using an aperture based on the 2MASS extraction.
 Finally, if the source is suspected to be extended (e.g., poor χ2 value ), then it is flagged as such.

 |W1, W2, W3||5.50||8.25||11.00||13.75||16.50||19.25||22.00||24.75||arcsec|